pathwaycom/llm-app/README.md

 <p align="center">
   Pathway is a free ultra-performant data processing framework to power your real-time data products and pipelines.
-To learn more checkout <a href="https://pathway.com/">website</a>
+To learn more, checkout <a href="https://pathway.com/">Pathway's website</a>.
 </p>